oddmj/oddmj/README.md

 #### Wanna be a

 - Software Enginner
-- Someone Who Creates Things That Benefit Others
+- Creator Making Things of Worth
 - Colleague Everyone Needs
 - Contributor to the Organization